dpgaus09/CreatorOS/REPLIT_DEPLOYMENT_GUIDE.md

 ## Prerequisites

 - Your Replit project is already set up and running
-- You have a PostgreSQL database (either the built-in Replit Database or an external one like Neon Database)
+- You have a PostgreSQL database (using the built-in Replit Database)
 - Your app is working properly in the Replit development environment

 ## Step 1: Prepare for Deployment

 1. Verify your application is running correctly in development mode
 2. Make sure all your dependencies are properly installed
-3. Ensure your database is properly configured
+3. Ensure your database is properly configured via the `DATABASE_URL` environment variable

 ## Step 2: Deploy Using Replit Deployments

 1. Click the **Deploy** button in the top right corner of your Replit workspace
 2. In the deployment dialog, configure the following:
-   - **Name**: Choose a unique name for your deployment
+   - **Name**: Choose a unique name for your deployment (e.g., learner-bruh-lms)
-   - **Deployment Target**: Select "Cloud Run"
    - **Build Command**: `npm run build`
    - **Run Command**: `node dist/index.js`
-   - **Public Directory**: `dist/public` (for static assets)

 3. Click **Deploy** to start the deployment process